I pass Edgar Davids on the stairs as I make my way up to the Mezzanine floor.

-I ask how Spain managed to translate talented crops of youth players into World Cup and European Championship triumph.
+I ask how Spain managed to translate talented crops of youth players into triumphs at two European Championships and a World Cup.

 I also repeat the much-peddled belief that the English media heap too much pressure on their young players, something Mendieta refutes.